 According to the internationally recognized concept and theory of safety culture, all accidents can be prevented, and all hidden dangers of safe operation can be controlled.
 Therefore, safety culture plays an irreplaceable role in ensuring the high-quality operation of VTS and realizing the high-quality development of VTS.
 The process of developing a safety culture is essentially the process of advocating VTS safety concepts, regulating the safety behavior of VTS personnel, and improving the safety quality of VTS personnel.

+Document purpose

+VTS safety culture plays an important role in ensuring the safety operation of VTS and realizing the purpose of VTS to improve the safety and efficiency of vessel traffic in the VTS area.
+Since IALA already have establish guidance on several of the topics that falls within the term “safety culture”, the purpose of this guideline is to promote focus on the subject and to provide links to guidance developed.

+Conferring with existing VTS stakeholders will provide a general idea of how VTS safety culture could be developed.

-The purpose of this guideline is to provide guidance for the development of a safety culture in the VTS center.
+This Guideline is not intended to be prescriptive, rather it presents factors that should be considered when developing a safety culture in VTS centre.

 Definition of VTS safety culture

+The HSE International Advisory committee define safety culture as:

+The safety culture of an organization is the product of induviduals and group values, attitudes, perceptions, competencies, and patterns of behaviour that determine the commitment to, and the style and proficiency of an organizations health and safety management.

-VTS safety culture refers to the sum of VTS personnel's ideology, way of thinking, ethics, values and other spirits, ideas, behaviors and physical state of VTS safety.
+From the perspective of VTS, safety culture refers to the sum of VTS personnel's ideology, way of thinking, ethics, values and other spirits, ideas, behaviors and physical state of VTS safety.
 Has the following characteristics:

 Gradually formed in the operation of VTS；